-3.2 Determination of Wind Evolution Model Parameters
+3.2 Determination of wind evolution model parameters

 To obtain the wind evolution model parameters a and b, the wind evolution is estimated with lidar data and then fitted to the wind evolution model (Eq.
-(8)).
-The processing procedure is described as follows:
+8).
+The processing procedure is described as follows.

-Step 1: Filtering of the lidar data.
-The lidar data from LidarComplex is filtered according to the carrier-to-noise ratio (CNR) of the lidar signals (CNR filter).
-The valid range of the CNR filter is $-24 \, dB$ to $-5 \, dB$, determined from the plot of CNR values and wind speed.
+Step 1: filtering of the lidar data.
+The lidar data from Lidar Complex are filtered according to the carrier-to-noise ratio (CNR) of the lidar signals (CNR filter).
+The valid range of the CNR filter is -24 to -5 dB, determined from the plot of CNR values and wind speed.

 A CNR filter is not, however, suitable for lidar data from ParkCast because, for a long-range lidar, the backscattered signals from distant range gates could be very weak, and thus the CNR values could be low even when the measured wind speed is plausible.
-Würth et al. (2018) suggested an approach to filter the data based on the value range ($range\ filter$) and the standard deviation ($standard\ deviation\ filter$) within a certain number of adjacent data points defined as a window, which can keep more valid data than a CNR filter.
+Würth et al. (2018) suggested an approach to filter the data based on the value range (range filter) and the standard deviation (standard-deviation filter) within a certain number of adjacent data points defined as a window, which can keep more valid data than a CNR filter.
 A range filter detects the maximum value difference within a window and filters the data points for which the maximum value difference exceeds a threshold.
-A standard deviation filter calculates the standard deviation within a window and filters the data points for which the standard deviation exceeds a threshold.
-Both filters are applied to check the line-of-sight wind speed with thresholds of $6\ ms^{-1}$ and $3\ ms^{-1}$, respectively.
+A standard-deviation filter calculates the standard deviation within a window and filters the data points for which the standard deviation exceeds a threshold.
+Both filters are applied to check the lineof-sight wind speed with thresholds of $6 \,\mathrm{m \, s^{-1}}$ and $3 \,\mathrm{m \, s^{-1}}$, respectively.
 The window size is set to three data points.

-Step 2: Estimation of coherence.
-The lidar data is divided into 30-minute blocks.
+Step 2: estimation of coherence.
+The lidar data are divided into 30 min blocks.
 This is consistent with the commonly used period for calculating the Obukhov length.
-Only the data blocks with more than 80% valid data points are used to estimate the coherence.
+Only the data blocks with more than 80 % valid data points are used to estimate the coherence.
 The missing values are estimated by shape-preserving piecewise cubic interpolation (Fritsch and Carlson, 1980).
 The missing end values are each replaced with their nearest value.
-Data measured at different range gates (i.e. measurement distances) is paired in the way shown in Fig. 4 to obtain as many samples (i.e. data blocks) as possible.
+Data measured at different range gates (i.e., measurement distances) are paired in the way shown in Fig. 4 to obtain as many samples (i.e., data blocks) as possible.
 The pairing has $\binom{N}{2}$ possibilities (N is the number of the lidar range gates).
-The travel time of the wind field is approximated with the time lag at the maximum of the cross-correlation $\Delta t{\rm M}$ between these two wind speed signals.
-The upstream point is always regarded as the reference point.
-The data measured at the downstream point is shifted by $\Delta t{\rm M}$ to match the reference wind speed data.
-The magnitude-squared coherence is estimated using Welch's overlapped averaged periodogram method using a Hamming window, 24 segments, and 50 % overlap.
-The data of the reference point is used to calculate lidar-measured wind statistics.
+The travel time of the wind field is approximated with the time lag at the maximum of the cross-correlation Δt_M between these two wind speed signals.
+The upstream point is always regarded